Puffer Fish are very interesting creatures. They have a unique way of reproducing, especially when compared to other sea creatures.

 The first thing you should know is that puffer fish are oviparous.
 This means that they lay eggs rather than give birth to live offspring.
 These eggs are usually laid in pairs and fertilized externally by the male before being placed in a nest.
-The nest can be located on land or in the water, depending on where the puffer fish lives.
+The nest is located in the water.

 If you have ever seen one of these nests, you may have noticed that they look like little balls of mud with tiny dots inside them, these are actually the developing eggs.
 Once they hatch, the young will emerge as fully formed young puffer fish who are ready to take care of themselves immediately after hatching from their eggshells (which allows for an easier exit).